juulSme/SpeckEx/README.md

 ⚠️ **Important Security Notes**:

-1. **Never Reuse Nonces**: Each encryption with the same key MUST use a unique nonce.
-Nonce reuse completely breaks CTR mode security.
+1. **Never Reuse IVs**: Each encryption with the same key MUST use a unique iv.
+IV reuse completely breaks CTR mode security.

-2. **Use Cryptographically Secure Random**: Always use `:crypto.strong_rand_bytes/1` for generating keys and nonces.
+2. **Use Cryptographically Secure Random**: Always use `:crypto.strong_rand_bytes/1` for generating keys and ivs.

 3. **Speck Cipher Status**: Speck is an NSA-designed cipher optimized for performance on constrained devices.
 While no practical attacks are known, it has received less academic scrutiny than AES.
-Consider your threat model carefully.
+Consider your threat model carefully - the authors themselves recommend AES whenever the available compute resources allow it.

 4. **No Authentication**: This library provides encryption only.
 For authenticated encryption, combine with HMAC or use a higher-level AEAD construction.